MartinPellizzer/terrawhisper-compiler/articles/atropa-belladonna/botany/morphology.md

 One notable trait of Atropa belladonna's fruit is that it is indehiscent, meaning it does not split open upon ripening.
 This characteristic sets it apart from dehiscent fruits, which naturally split open to release their seeds.

+The following table shows in detail the morphological characteristics of Atropa belladonna fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Berry |